adrianharabula/condr-devbook/all.md

 ---
 > from: [**adrianharabula**](https://github.com/adrianharabula/condr/issues/84#issuecomment-301339830) on: **5/15/2017**

-We&#x27;ve got [these](https://github.com/adrianharabula/condr/tree/dd9bd093983f4465338372bb60e1b3018807bd4b/Dockerfiles/oracledb/sqlscripts) scripts working on first time initialization.
+We've got [these](https://github.com/adrianharabula/condr/tree/dd9bd093983f4465338372bb60e1b3018807bd4b/Dockerfiles/oracledb/sqlscripts) scripts working on first time initialization.

 What we need to do is to find a way to make migration run automatically on first run.
 Not important, but it would be nice to find a way.